 Classroom management is easily one of the most important aspects of leading a group of learners.
-How a classroom is organized and how student behaviors are reinforced and managed is key in creating a learning environment that is orderly, yet welcoming.
+How a classroom is organized and how student behaviors are reinforced and managed are key to creating a learning environment that is orderly, yet welcoming.
 One where students know and understand the expectations of the classroom and of themselves.

 Positive Behavior Management

-Positive behavior management focuses almost always on recognizing and rewarding desired behaviors, while choosing to minimize the undesirable behaviors.
+Positive behavior management focuses almost always on recognizing and rewarding desired behaviors while choosing to minimize undesirable behaviors.
 Essentially, it’s this: Reward the positive.
 Ignore the negative.
 Ignoring negative behaviors does not reinforce them.
 It takes away the fuel, so to speak.
 Like snuffing out a fire.